Accountability

 President's Report

-Continued dedication and diligence by New Leaf staff and management have ensured that the quality of life for our residents has been maintained.
+Continued dedication and diligence by New Leaf staff and management have ensured that the quality of life for supported individuals has been maintained.
 We are most appreciative of the extraordinary efforts of so many of our New Leaf staff and management for their strong efforts to handle this difficult situation.

 Owing to the resignation of Board members in the previous year, the Board moved to bring new members to the Board.
-This year we have appointed two new Board members: Kerry Maisels and Trudy Lalonde.
-We welcome Kerry and Trudy to the Board and look forward to their participation on the Board for many years.
+This year we have appointed two new Board members: Stephen White and Sandra Baldwin.
+We welcome Sandra and Stephen to the Board and look forward to their participation on the Board for many years.

 The next years will continue to present considerable difficulties, with some considerable threats facing us, including legal liabilities to be resolved, and inadequate funding by our Ministry in view of rising costs making it difficult to avoid a deficit budget.